pluja/Selfhosted-Google-Photos-Alternative/README.md

 These technologies will be:

 - PiGallery2 - A simple and lightweight gallery with all you expect.
 Read only.
-  - You can instead use PhotoView for more advanced functionalities like Face Recognition.

 - Syncthing - A simple, fast, peer-to-peer syncing tool.